techtown-training/git-github-boot-camp/labs/1.1-getting-started/01-windows.md

 # Installing Git on Windows

 ## Installer
-Download [Git for Windows](https://gitforwindows.org/) and run the Installer:
+Download [Git for Windows](https://gitforwindows.org/) and run the installer:

 ![Git for Windows installer](../../img/git-for-windows-installer.png)